 While it is popular to use a Powerpoint presentation as a visual tool for an audience to follow along with a presenter, it can also be used as a multimedia presentation method that runs on its own.
-This is common when you are creating a display in a store, or as part of a marketing effort for a trade show or convention.
+This is common when you are creating a display in a store or as part of a marketing effort for a trade show or convention.

 But manually restarting the presentation every time it ends would be inconvenient and impractical, so you might be looking for a way that the presentation can loop continuously on its own.
 Our guide below will show you what options to use to set up this continuous loop in Powerpoint 2013.

-Looping a Presentation in Powerpoint 2013
+How to Loop a Presentation in Powerpoint 2013

 - Open the file in Powerpoint 2013.